 What Does "Typical" Look Like?

 Appreciating the many phases of child and adolescent development is critical to recognizing indicators of traumatic experiences and their effects.
-Participants in this session explore typical human development and the powerful impact of loss, abuse, and neglect on areas of development and behavior.
-We will discuss differentiation between expected child behavior and behavior that poses a risk or may indicate experiences with abuse and neglect.
+Appreciating the complexity of lifespan development and the fundamental function of connections with others for optimal development, will be explored.
+Additionally, within a framework of typical human development, we will facilitate a rich discussion about the powerful impact that loss, abuse, and neglect have for all areas of development and behavior.
+In particular, this training will discuss differentiation between expected child behavior and behavior that poses a risk or may indicate experiences with abuse and neglect.